-1.5.4 Women's Health Initiative - Observational Study (WHI - OS) Participants
+1.5.4 Women's Health Initiative - Observational Study (WHI - OS) and Clinical Trial (WHI - CT) Participants

 Addresses for participants in the Women's Health Initiative were collected and geocoded by the WHI Coordinating Center.
-These addresses were collected at the participants' initial interview and at followup.
+These addresses were collected at the participants' initial interview and at follow-up.
 Follow-up after 2009 was conducted primarily by mail.
-The latitudes and longitudes of these locations were transmitted to the EAC without street addresses, participant names, or participant unique numbers.
+As of Rev 14, address locations through 2016 were included in the database.
+The latitudes and longitudes of these locations were transmitted to the EAC without street addresses, participant names, or participant unique numbers, and with 20% of the locations being "QC" locations rather than participant residences.
 The exact method of geocoding for these addresses is not known, and no data cleaning was performed by the EAC.